ros2/ros2/README.md

 ## Setup CMake Warning Parsing

-For CMake warnings to be parsed by the Warnigns plugin you need to add a global configuration, see: https://github.com/ros2/ros2/pull/248#issuecomment-228885779
+For CMake warnings to be parsed by the Warnings plugin you need to add a global configuration, see: https://github.com/ros2/ros2/pull/248#issuecomment-228885779

 ## Using the batch CI jobs